ChrisBrowne01/Magic-8-Ball-PHP/README.md

   git clone https://github.com/ChrisBrowne01/Magic-8-Ball-PHP.git
   ```

+2. Install **PHP 7.4 or later** on your system, if not done so already.
+Then add the php directory to your system PATH environment variable and click "OK" to save.
+Shutdown all running command prompt for installation to take affect.

+Test the installation by opening a command prompt and running the `php -v` command.
+You should see the version information of the installed PHP binary.

-2. Start a PHP server
+3. Start a PHP server
   ```bash
   php -S localhost:8000
   ```

-3. Open the app on your browser
+4. Open the app on your browser
   ```bash
   http://localhost:8000
   ```